MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

     dotnet run
     ```

 1. Observe the output from the terminal.
-The status code should be an HTTP 200 **OK**.
+The status code should be an **OK**.

 1. Close the integrated terminal.